romainberger/shop/README.md

 CLI for easier [PrestaShop](http://www.prestashop.com/en/) development.
 Actually it's just for the lazy people.

 I always use Rakefiles and Makefiles for lots of tasks.
 With this gem you can use these tasks without having to create any *akefiles.
+For more infos about how and why see: [Introducing Shop](http://romainberger.com/2013/09/29/introducing-shop/).

 ## Installation